-This annual report presents the Town's financial activities and position in four parts-MD&A (this section), the basic financial statements, required supplementary information other than MD&A, and other supplementary information presenting combining statements for non-major governmental funds, and component units.
+This annual report presents the Town's financial activities and position in four parts-MD&A (this section), the basic financial statements, required supplementary information other than MD&A, and other supplementary information presenting combining statements and budgetary comparison schedules for non-major governmental funds, and component units.
 The report also includes statistical and economic data.